Machine Learning for Optimal Parameter Prediction in Quantum Key Distribution: Numerical Results

-We trained the network using Adam \cite{ADAM} as the optimizer algorithm for 120 epochs (iterations), which takes roughly 40 minutes on an Nvidia TITAN Xp GPU.
-After training is complete, we use the trained network to take in three sets of random data, and record the results in Table I. As can be seen, the predicted parameters and the corresponding key rate are very close to the actual optimal values obtained by local search, with the NN-predicted parameters achieving up to 99.99\% the optimal key rate.
-Here we also fix one random set of experimental parameters, and scan the neural network over $L_{BC}=$0-200km.
-The results are shown in Fig.\ref{fig:rate_param}.
-As we can see, again the neural network works extremely well at predicting the optimal values for the parameters, and achieves very similar levels of key rate compared to the traditional local search method.
+After training is complete, we use the trained network for 4-intensity protocol to take in three sets of random data, and record the results in Table II.
+As can be seen, the predicted parameters and the corresponding key rate are very close to the actual optimal values obtained by local search, with the NN-predicted parameters achieving up to 99.99\% the optimal key rate.